Alpit1207/Codtech-Task-1/README.md

 # EDA-OF-CAR
-i have performed a exploratory data analysis on a data set of car
+Performed a exploratory data analysis on a data set of car which include various attributes of cars like brand, price,number of cars, mileage etc.